stephanierotter/stephanierotter.github.io/conferences.md

 ### 2022

 **Stephanie Rotter** and Mingya Liu.
 (2022). *Register sensitivity of negative concord in American and British English*.
 55th Annual Meeting of the Societas Linguistica Europaea - SLE 2022, 24.-27.08.2022.
-Bucharest, Romania.
+University of Bucharest, Bucharest, Romania.

 **Stephanie Rotter** and Mingya Liu.
 (2022). *Register-sensitivity of quantifier use: no vs. any in English*.
 CARLA 2022 - Special session on register, 22.-24.08.2022.
 Humboldt Universität zu Berlin, Germany